urbit/bridge/README.md

 1. Install [mkcert](https://github.com/FiloSottile/mkcert)
 2. If you're using Firefox, additionally install [nss](https://github.com/nss-dev/nss)
 3. Install a local certificate authority via `mkcert -install`
-4. In the `bridge-$version` directory, generate a certificate valid for localhost via `mkcert localhost`.
+4. `cd` into the `bridge-$version` directory
+5. Run `mkcert localhost` to generate a certificate valid for localhost.
 This will produce two files: `localhost.pem`, the local certificate, and `localhost-key.pem`, its corresponding private key
-5. `cd` into the `bridge-$version` directory
-6. Run `python bridge-https.py` from the `bridge-$version` directory
+6. Run `python bridge-https.py`
 7. Navigate to https://localhost:4443 in a web browser to access Bridge

 ### Verify checksums